fbpx

 This principle is also of great importance on the sports field.
 If we go to a soccer field to watch the coach at work, we shall soon find that he spends a lot of time drilling his players in basic skills, like heading, passing, dribbling, kicking, etc. The players most proficient at these basic skills usually turn out to be the best in an actual game.

-In the same way, there are also specific skills and knowledge that a child must acquire first, before it becomes possible for him to become a good reader.
+In the same way, there are also specific skills and knowledge that children must acquire first, before it becomes possible for them to become good readers.

 Treatment of visual dyslexia